 Online Teaching exception

-must control access to the resources, and will likely exclude many online educational initiatives.
-The exception allows for licensing schemes to take precedence over the exception and this could be used to weaken the provisions.
+establishments," which must control access to the resources, and will likely exclude many online educational initiatives.
+The exception allows for licensing schemes to take precedence over the exception and this could be used to weaken the

 Supporting the digital market